JasonGeyer/PerlinGenerator/README.md

 Future Plans - if there seems to be any interest in this

-Add a UI that allows input of variables to modify the generation parameters and filters and re-generate the noise.
+Add a UI that allows input of variables to modify the generation parameters, filters, and re-generate the noise.